- City of Vernon

 Communities are changing.
 Housing should too.

-True sustainability requires a built environment that also sustains its occupant.
+True sustainability requires a built environment that also sustains its occupants.
+Not just today, but throughout their lifetimes as families grow, age, and change.

 There is an abundance of disability-based criteria available.
 However, these solutions are no longer socially acceptable because they segregate and negatively label the occupant as being somehow lesser than other members of society.
 Despite the fact that municipalities have a real desire to accommodate the public’s best interest and its diverse needs, existing standards do not work universally, and are, in fact, hurting the very people they are trying to help.
 SAFERhome Standards effectively addresses this issue.